Last updated Oct 20 2020

 2. Create cross-team alignment around the business

-The best, most useful customer journey maps are not the solo project of the UX or marketing team (though they may well originate there).
+The best, most useful customer journey maps are not the solo project of the UX (user experience) or marketing team (though they may well originate there).
 Customer journey maps are a quick, easy, and powerful way to help everybody in your business get a clearer understanding of how things work from a customers’ perspective—which is the first step in your quest towards creating a better experience for them.

 Improving company-wide understanding